 One of the reasons for this is over-prescription.
 Antibiotics are being given out too often and the bacteria are becoming immune to them.
 This project, delivered by the Greater Manchester CHC is applying a tech savvy solution to help understand and tackle the problem.

-By making better use of health data and presenting results in a more powerful way, the researchers working on this project believe they can start to reduce the demand for antibiotics.
+By making better use of health data and presenting results in a more powerful way, researchers at The University of Manchester believe they can start to reduce the demand for antibiotics.